silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/07_Caching.md

 title: Caching
-summary: Reduce rending time with cached templates and understand the limitations of the ViewableData object caching.
+summary: Reduce rendering time with cached templates and understand the limitations of the ViewableData object caching.

 # Caching